Chickenpox

 Share

-Key points to remember about chickenpox
+Key points about chickenpox

 • chickenpox is a common childhood illness caused by a virus